us internet casinoOverview

-The Flagler County Sheriff's Office's Citizen's Academy has been designed to provide citizens with an inside look at local law enforcement.
-The six-week academy meets twice weekly and will give citizens an overview of the agency.
-The curriculum is similar to a traditional law enforcement academy, but the sessions are not intended to make the participant a deputy sheriff.
+The Flagler County Sheriff's Office's Citizen's Academy has been designed to provide citizens with an inside look at local law enforcement, as well as disaster preparedness.
+The six-week academy meets twice weekly and will give citizens an overview of the agency, as well as our other public safety providers.
+The curriculum is similar to a traditional law enforcement academy, but the sessions are not intended to make the participant a deputy sheriff or an emergency responder.

 During the academy, students will learn be provided with an overview of the agency, visit the agencies communications center and inmate facilities, learn about the largest division in the agency, Neighborhood Services as well as the Investigative Services Divisions.
 You will learn about drug enforcement and the Safe Neighborhood Unit and Victim Services.
-You will also hear from members of specialized units like SWAT, Marine and Dive, Agricultural and Ranch Unit and K-9 to name just a few.
+You will also hear from members of specialized units like SWAT, Marine and Dive, Agricultural and Ranch Unit and K-9 to name just a fewslots jungle casino download.

 - Minimum age of 18 years